soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Once again LSTM proved to be powerful enough to somewhat learn the mapping from programs to program execution results.
 Prediction performance is far from 100%, which is achievable by a standard python interpreter.
 However, the LSTM gives far better prediction than pure chance.

 How to make RNN-LSTM models even more powerful remains a research challenge.
 We bet that an LSTM which would be as powerful as a python interpreter should also be good for natural language processing tasks.
 The only difference between these tasks is the underlying language: Python vs. English!

+## Learn More at GTC 2015

+If you’re interested in learning more about this work, Soumith Chintala will be leading a [hands-on lab](http://devblogs.nvidia.com/parallelforall/learn-gpu-computing-with-hands-on-labs-gtc-2015/) called "[Applied Deep Learning for Vision, Natural Language and Audio with Torch7](http://registration.gputechconf.com/quicklink/ii4Mu3a)" at the 2015 GPU Technology Conference at 3:30PM Wednesday, March 18 in room 211A San Jose Convention Center (session S5574).

+*With dozens of sessions on [Machine Learning and Deep Learning](http://registration.gputechconf.com/quicklink/6kLCs63), you’ll find that GTC is the place to learn about machine learning in 2015!
+Readers of Parallel Forall can use the discount code GM15PFAB to get 20% off any conference pass!
+[Register Now!](http://www.gputechconf.com)*

 #### References